prebid/prebid.github.io/dev-docs/modules/consentManagementTcf.md

 **_consentString_**

 This field contains the user's choices on consent, represented as an encoded string value.
-In certain scenarios, this field might come to you with an `undefined` value; normally this happens when there was an error (or timeout) during the CMP interaction and the publisher turned off GDPR enforcement.
+In certain scenarios, this field might come to you with an `undefined` value; normally this happens when there was an error (or timeout) during the CMP interaction and the publisher turned off TCF controls.
 If you don't want to pass `undefined` to your system, you can check for this value and replace it with a valid consent string.
 See the _consent_required_ code in the example below (under "gdprApplies") for a possible approach to checking and replacing values.

 **_addtlConsent_**